 Nutrition & Wellness

 Creative Minds offers free breakfast to all students each morning.
-Discounted or no-cost lunch is available to students who qualify for the free and reduced-price meals program.
-Families may also purchase full-price lunch for students or send their children to school with a shelf-stable, ready-to-eat lunch.
+Free Lunch is available to students who qualify for the free and reduced-price meals program.
+Families may also purchase full-price lunches for students or send their children to school with a shelf-stable, ready-to-eat lunch.
 Students in our after-school programs receive a free snack; a snack should be brought from home for the regular school day.

-Creative Minds participates in the National School Lunch Program, which provides nutritionally balanced lunches at low cost or no cost to students who qualify on the basis of family income.
+Creative Minds participates in the National School Lunch Program, which provides nutritionally balanced lunches at no cost to students who qualify on the basis of family income.

 To receive discounted or free lunch for their children, families must fill out a free and reduced-price meals (FARM) application: